 Funeral clothes were still lying draped,

-dark and liquid on the bed – at hand, when you died.
-But now I’m wearing you.
-Like a bear-skin coat that’s musty and warm and weighs on my arm when I reach for my guitar, hampers my chest when I move too fast, brushes my face, like a lion’s mane.
-Your fur-lined cap is all round my head, keeping out cold; your heart on my sleeve.
+dark and liquid on the bed, at hand when you died, but all I wear is you, my bear-skin coat.
+You're musty and warm, weighing on my arm when I reach for my guitar, hampering my chest if I move too fast.
+Brushing my face, like a lion’s mane, your fur-lined cap is all round my head, keeping out cold, your heart on my sleeve.
 I shrug on your jacket when I leave, pressing in to its suede, rough, ready, Davy Crockett caramel.
-I can’t take you off and you will never wear out.
-Only ride on my shoulders, borne forever in my mind.
-For all I owe you, for all you are, this is enough. |
+I can’t take you off and you'll never wear out, only ride on my shoulders, borne forever in my mind.
+For all I owe you, for all you are, this is enough.
+All content on this website is © Imogen Wall unless otherwise stated.